 January 13, Saturday; Turner Marine in Mobile

-Just a short update today to confirm that the heat in the boat works wonderfully and that’s good, because the high today was 40 and it’s going down to 29 tonight.
+While we were gone for a month+ our air conditioning system which also provides heat was worked on.
+We have heat and AC!
+Today we confirmed that the heat in the boat works wonderfully and that’s good, because the high today was 40 and it’s going down to 29 tonight.
 Not only that, but the wind is blowing from the north, and when that happens in Mobile Bay the water disappears – blows south out to the ocean!
 Some boats are now partially sitting in mud and our boat is at least a foot lower in the water than yesterday.
 Weird – but normal around here I guess.
 Here are photos of the bay across the road from the marina.
 All the mud you can see was fully covered by at least a foot or more yesterday.

 Did I mention that it is pretty challenging to climb on the boat?
 We are next to a finger pier – a very short pier that just barely reaches the boat.
-So we balanced one leg on ledge and climb over the canvas railing to get on board.
+So we balance one leg on the ledge and climb over the canvas railing to get on board.
+Good thing we have long legs.
 It’s tricky but we are getting good at it.

 We brought out our favorite cookies – dark chocolate stars from Trader Joes and Maple Leaf cookies from Canada to the four guys that were helping us and they liked them as much as we do.
 We really appreciated the marina doing that for us.